There was a charming organic farm adjacent to the small 16 room hotel we stayed at during our visit to Peru’s Sacred Valley.

 The heat from the rocks prompted us to stand back.
 As we observed, the cooks placed potatoes, corns, various farm vegetables, marinated chicken, pork ribs, and lamb chops on the rocks.

-They had all the food completely covered under the rocks, then added heavenly scented herbs on top of the rocks, covered everything with tarp, then top it off with dirt.
+They had all the food completely covered under the rocks, then added heavenly scented herbs on top of the rocks,

 “Everything will be cooked to perfection in about 20 minutes!” our lunch host announced to us proudly.